BDC Hamburger Icon

 Thumbs Up Pros

-• Salesforce has an immense selection of support materials, videos and tutorials, as well as a helpful online community.
+• Salesforce offers an extensive selection of support materials, videos and tutorials, as well as a helpful online community.

 Thumbs Down Cons

-• Due to the sheer volume of customization and automation options, setting up the Salesforce CRM to match your business's specific processes and needs can be time-consuming.
-It may require training for your in-house marketing team and administrators.
+• Due to the sheer volume of customization and automation options, setup can be time-consuming and will likely require training for your in-house marketing team and administrators.

 Editor's Rating9.5/10